 Voluntary National Review of Slovenia – 2017

-The Government of Slovenia has decided to prepare its first voluntary national review of the Agenda 2030 already in the second year after it came into force.
-The review will be presented at the 2017 High Level Political Forum (HLPF)on Sustainable Development (New York, 10 – 19 July 2017).
+The Government of Slovenia prepared its first Voluntary National Review (VNR) of the Agenda 2030 already in the second year after it came into force.
+The review was presented at the 2017 High Level Political Forum (HLPF)on Sustainable Development (New York, 10 – 19 July 2017).

 About Voluntary National Reviews